Laura Linney: 2020s

-In 2020, Linney reprised her role in My Name Is Lucy Barton, returning to Broadway in the American premiere at the Samuel J. Friedman Theatre.
+In 2020, Linney reprised her role in My Name Is Lucy Barton, returning to Broadway in the American premiere at Manhattan Theatre Club's Samuel J. Friedman Theatre.
 Preview performances began on January 6, 2020, with the play officially opening on January 15, Linney received rave reviews from critics, with The New York Times describing her as "luminous".
-For her performance she received a Drama Desk Award for Outstanding Solo Performance and received her fifth Tony Award nomination for Tony Award for Best Actress in a Play.
+For her performance she received a Drama Desk Award for Outstanding Solo Performance and her fifth nomination for a Tony Award.

-In 2020, it was reported that Linney would be starring in an Irish drama film, The Miracle Club, with Maggie Smith and Kathy Bates.
-The film's plot is being described as a "joyful and hilarious" journey of a group of riotous working-class women from Dublin, whose pilgrimage to Lourdes in France leads them to discover each other's friendship and their own personal miracles."
-As of December 2021, it remained in pre-production, having just received additional funding from the U.K. Global Screen Fund.
+In 2020, it was reported that Linney would star in the Irish film drama, The Miracle Club, with Maggie Smith and Kathy Bates.
+Its plot was described as a "joyful and hilarious" journey of a group of riotous working-class women from Dublin, whose pilgrimage to Lourdes in France leads them to discover each other's friendship and their own personal miracles."
+As of December 2021 it was in pre-production, having received sustaining funding from the U.K. Global Screen Fund.
+The Miracle Club premiered at the 2023 Tribeca Festival.

 In 2022, Linney made her television directorial debut with the eleventh episode of Ozark's final season ("Pound of Flesh and Still Kickin'").

+In 2023, Linney starred on Broadway in Summer, 1976 written by David Auburn opposite Jessica Hecht.
+Performances began April 25, 2023 at Manhattan Theatre Club's Samuel J. Friedman Theatre.
+The run ended on June 18, 2023.

 Personal life

-Linney married actor David Adkins in 1995; they divorced in 2000.
+Linney married actor David Adkins on September 2, 1995; they divorced in 2000.
 In 2007, she became engaged to Marc Schauer, a drug and alcohol counselor from Telluride, Colorado.
 On her wedding day in May 2009, actor Liam Neeson walked her down the aisle.
-On January 8, 2014, Linney gave birth to a son.
+On January 8, 2014, at the age of 49, Linney gave birth to a son.

 Linney was a guest and presenter at the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial on January 18, 2009.

-Filmography

-Awards and nominations
+Acting credits and accolades

 Linney has received numerous accolades including two Golden Globe Awards, four Primetime Emmy Awards, and a Screen Actors Guild Award.
-She has also received nominations for three Academy Awards, a BAFTA Award, and five Tony Awards.
+She has received nominations for a BAFTA Award, and five Tony Awards.

-Linney has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances:
+Linney has also been nominated by the Academy of Motion Picture Arts and Sciences for: